fermyon/installer/quick-start/README.md

   - 1 Elastic IP address (associated with instance)
     - This is useful as it won't change with instance reboots and is a known value for constructing Hippo and Bindle URLs
-  - 1 VPC to host the EC2 instance, using a private IP address range
-    - 1 subnet
-    - 1 network interface
-    - 1 custom security group with
+  - 1 custom security group using the default VPC with:
     - Inbound connections allowed for ports 22, 80 and 443
       - see `var.allowed_inbound_cidr_blocks` for allowed origin IP addresses
     - All outbound connections allowed
-    - 1 internet gateway and route table for connection to the broader internet
   - 1 SSH keypair
     - see `var.allowed_ssh_cidr_blocks` for allowed origin IP addresses